Select Page

 Field Notes

 I’ve heard it said that the best musicians are those who must sing or must write music.
 I guess it follows that I write because I can’t not.
-It only recently dawned on me that my inner muse demands that I open up a notebook or my laptop to capture thoughts.
+It only recently dawned on me that my inner muse demands that I open up a notebook or my phone to capture thoughts.
 Many are pure musings—slightly self-satisfying and frequently foisted on my wife for her reaction.

 All said, perhaps some of the pieces below will contribute to your deeper insight or another way to think about the world.
 You will find published pieces interspersed with my own regular observations.
-Enjoy!

 Latest Observation